Matcha.Guide

 Verdict summary

-Overall verdict score: 8.4/10 (weighted across taste, value, consistency, and practical availability).
+Overall verdict score: 7.7/10 (weighted across taste, value, consistency, and practical availability).
+If you care more about premium flavour than immediate supermarket convenience, Mori is the upgrade path we would compare first.

 PerfectTed Is the UK's Most Accessible Matcha Brand — But Is It Good?